Make this easy DIY Vertical Pallet Garden for your herb and veggies, it’s easy!

 As one who loves to plant, and then reap, I’ll be honest, it is totally gratifying to bring in my own produce.

-Once you have your pallet built, which costs ZERO Dollars you can then grow product on it, that cost no more than a few dollars to plant via seed.
+Once you have your pallet built, which costs ZERO Dollars you can then grow the product on it.

 If you think it is great to bring in your own produce from your yard, wait till you start a veggie or herb from a simple seed!